 Federal Pell Grant: Pell Grants are federal grants that do not have to be repaid.
-Eligibility is determined from the Estimated Family Contribution (EFC), a calculation determined on the information submitted on your 2023-2024 FAFSA.
-For the 2023-2024 academic year, the maximum Pell Grant is \$6,895 based on full-time enrollment for the school year (Fall 2023 and Spring 2024.
-Pell Grant awards are adjusted if you enroll in fewer than 12 units per semester.
+Eligibility is determined from the Student Aid Index (SAI), a calculation determined on the information submitted on your 2024-2025 FAFSA.
+For the 2024-2025 academic year, the maximum Pell Grant is \$7,395 based on full-time enrollment for the school year (Fall 2024 and Spring 2025.
+Pell Grant awards are adjusted based on the Enrollment Intensity Chart for less than 12 units per semester.
 Any remaining Pell eligibility will be automatically evaluated for the Summer semester.

-For the 2023-2024 academic year, the enrollment status for each semester (including summer) is:
+For the 2024-2025 academic year, the enrollment status for each semester (including summer) is: